AslanAV/AslanAV/README.md

 ### Hi there 👋, my name is Aslan
 #### I'm PHP Developer
 Since August 2021, I have been studying at Hexlet under the PHP developer program.
-Finished 3 projects out of 4.

 Skills: PHP / Laravel / Bootstrap / Composer / Slim / Docker